vidhi-kiet/Silent-Voice/README.md

 ## Project Overview

-Sign2Speech is an Android app that empowers the deaf and hard of hearing community by providing a real-time sign language to speech conversion.
+Silent-Voice is an Android app that empowers the deaf and hard of hearing community by providing a real-time sign language to speech conversion.
 It utilizes cutting-edge machine learning and computer vision techniques to interpret sign language gestures and produce spoken language output.
 The app aims to facilitate better communication and inclusivity for the deaf and hard of hearing individuals.

 ## Features